Ian-03/C/Homework/PIA/README.md

 https://youtu.be/mzIRA9YN2fc

-The only way to check that the program works is recording me playing the piano with the chords and tone in the txt file that I created in the video with the program
+The only way to check that the program works is recording me playing the piano with the chords and tone in the txt file that I created in the video with the program.

+If you want you can listen to the songs with these links, are under 50 seconds

 Song based on the affinity option: https://youtu.be/ObKHbMAsApg